top of page

 The simplified diagram below is a good starting point for further conversation.
 If you're a healthcare leader and you take anything from this post, let it be this - normal operations grind to a halt without functional underlying 𝗶𝗻𝗳𝗿𝗮𝘀𝘁𝗿𝘂𝗰𝘁𝘂𝗿𝗲 and a 𝗽𝗹𝗮𝗻 𝘁𝗼 𝗿𝗲𝘀𝗽𝗼𝗻𝗱 to failures.

-Here's the low-hanging fruit for hardening your process and resiliency;
+Here's the low-hanging fruit for hardening your process and infrastructure;

 • IT Leaders need to be involved in cross-department work planning - break down communication silos and understand how "unrelated" work in the hospital will affect your operations.